Explore the wonders of ancient and modern Egypt through These wonderful 2 days from Aswan to Cairo by plane Tour Package.

 Day One: Fly From Aswan to Cairo by Plane

-You will start your two-day journey to Cairo from Aswan by traveling all the way to Cairo, where you will meet your tour guide.
+You will start your two-day journey to Cairo from Aswan by traveling to Cairo, where you will meet your tour guide.
 Your tour guide will take you to discover some of the finest treasures that were created by the ancient Egyptian civilization, such as:

 Giza Pyramids Complex